aknrdureegaesr/pelican.wiki.repo/Externally-hosted-plugins-and-tools.md

 * [Pelican-Social](https://github.com/noirbizarre/pelican-social)
 * [Pelican-TitleCase](https://github.com/jrarseneau/pelican-titlecase)
 * [Standalone Categories](https://bitbucket.org/simblestudios/pelican-standalone-categories-plugin)
+* [m.css](http://mcss.mosra.cz/): theme and plugins for simpler authoring of content-oriented websites

 The following are not plugins but are tools related to the Pelican ecosystem: